compulim/webchat-bugbash-dlspeech/README.md

 1. Go to Channels settings
    1. Adds a new "Direct Line Speech" channel
    1. Cognitive service account, select your Azure Speech resource

+## Create a website with Web Chat

+Before starting, first clone this repository.

+### Using a subscription key

+1. Edit `/transcript-using-key/index.html`
+1. Update your subscription key at `COGNITIVE_SERVICE_KEY`
+1. Update your region at `COGNITIVE_SERVICE_REGION`
+1. Host the website by running `npx serve`
+1. Navigate to the URL displayed (usually http://localhost:5000)

+### Using an authorization token

+1. Edit `/transcript-using-token/index.html`
+1. Update your subscription key at `COGNITIVE_SERVICE_KEY`
+1. Update your region at `COGNITIVE_SERVICE_REGION`
+1. Host the website by running `npx serve`
+1. Navigate to the URL displayed (usually http://localhost:5000)

+## Using a full React app

+1. Edit `/smart-display/src/fetchSpeechServicesCredentials.js`
+1. Update your subscription key at `COGNITIVE_SERVICE_KEY`
+1. Update your region at `COGNITIVE_SERVICE_REGION`
+1. Run `npm install`
+1. Run `npm start`
+1. Navigate to the URL displayed (usually http://localhost:3000)